Barrelwolf38087/FRC-2016Scout/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

 # FRC Scouting Appwith Ionic and Node
-Great for the 2016 Game FRC Strongehold
+Great for the 2016 Game FRC Stronghold

 You can test the application in your browser:
 - Using the hosted version